Pledge to Put Cruel Puppy Mills Out Of Business

 Puppy mills have been skirting laws and regulations for long enough, exploiting dogs and consumers for profit.

-We've all heard of puppy mills—those large-scale, commercial operations that breed puppies for profit.
-The promise of high returns provides incentive to minimize overhead costs and maximize profit, and the dogs pay the price.
-Millions of cats and dogs, meanwhile, inhabit shelters where volunteers and charities struggle to provide even basic needs.
+We've all heard of puppy mills — those large-scale, commercial operations that breed puppies for profit.
+The promise of high returns provides incentive to minimize overhead costs and maximize profit, and the dogs pay the price1.
+Millions of cats and dogs, meanwhile, inhabit shelters where volunteers and charities struggle to provide even basic needs2.

-Despite the limited protection provided by state and federal regulations, such as the Animal Welfare Act, less-than-ethical entrepreneurs exploit loopholes to sell directly to consumers, often using the internet as a conduit.
+Despite the limited protection provided by state and federal regulations, such as the Animal Welfare Act, less-than-ethical entrepreneurs exploit loopholes to sell directly to consumers, often using the internet as a conduit3.

-While advocates continue to push for tougher legislation, consumers continue to unknowingly purchase puppies and the cycle continues.
-Rather than relying on a lethargic legislative process, consumers can intervene directly by making responsible and informed decisions when searching for that new family member.
+While advocates continue to push for tougher legislation, consumers unknowingly purchase mill-bred puppies, perpetuating the cycle5.
+Rather than relying on a lethargic legislative process, consumers can intervene directly by making responsible and informed decisions when searching for that new addition to the family.

-Sign the pledge and put puppy mills out of business.
+Sign the pledge and put puppy mills out of business once and for all.

 By signing this pledge and following the principles listed here, I am committed to the cessation of puppy mills and the unethical exploitation of puppies for profit.
 I promise to: